Leo the Lion (TV series)

-Leo the Lion (新ジャングル大帝 進めレオ!, Shin Janguru Taitei: Susume Reo!) is a sequel to the Japanese anime television series Jungle Emperor, or Kimba the White Lion.
-Osamu Tezuka had always wanted his story of Kimba to follow Kimba's entire life, and the Jungle Emperor/Kimba series was such a hit in Japan that Tezuka produced a sequel, without his American partners, in 1966.
-An English dub of the series was first broadcast in the United States in 1984 on the CBN Cable Network (now Freeform).
+Leo the Lion (新ジャングル大帝 進めレオ!, Shin Janguru Taitei: Susume Reo!) is a sequel to the Japanese anime television series Jungle Emperor, (localized in English as Kimba the White Lion).
+While the original 1965 series primarily followed the first half of Osamu Tezuka's original manga series, this series more closely adapted the second half and was produced in 1966 without the first series' American partners.
+An English dub of the series was first broadcast in the United States in 1991 on the CBN Cable Network (now Freeform).

-Making the series without a co-producer gave him complete creative control.
+Making the series without a co-producer gave Tezuka complete creative control.
 For example, Tezuka changed the conclusion of his original manga story (represented in the last two episodes of this series) to a happy ending.

-Leo the Lion does not follow immediately from the end of the Kimba series.
-Instead, the story begins a couple of years following the end of the previous series.
-To English-speaking audiences, the behavior of the title character is inexplicably out of line with what was established in the first series.
-At the end of the first series, in the original Japanese script, Kimba promises to keep his animals separate from humans.
-It is this promise that drives the seemingly hermit-like Leo in this series.

-As the series unfolds, the focus shifts from the title character to one of his cubs, the male named Rune.
-This series as a whole is about Rune's growth, from a whining weakling to a confident leader.
+The story of Leo the Lion follows many years from the end of the Jungle Emperor series, when Leo has become a full adult.
+At the end of the first series, in the original Japanese script, Leo promises to keep his animals separate from humans; this drives Leo to behave hermit-like in this series, leading to some confusion in English-speaking audiences.
+As the series unfolds, the focus shifts from the title character to his son, a male cub named Rune (nicknamed "Runi").
+This series as a whole is about Rune's growth, from a helpless cub to a confident leader.

-This Japanese series (so named because Leo was the Japanese name for the Kimba character) was dubbed into English by a company based in Miami, Florida in the United States known as SONIC-Sound International Corporation, and run by Enzo Caputo.
+This Japanese series was dubbed into English by a company based in Miami, Florida in the United States known as SONIC-Sound International Corporation, and run by Enzo Caputo.
 The theme song for the English dub was written by Mark Boccaccio and Susan Brunet.

 Stuart Chapin, who dubbed many of the voices into English, "colloquialized" all 26 scripts.
 After Chapin and Caputo clashed about basic matters (Chapin wanted the series to reference Kimba, a show Caputo never heard of; Chapin also wanted the Thompson gazelle to be called "Tommy" but Caputo stuck with "Tumy" because that was how the Japanese spelled it), Chapin ignored most of the plots and made up the scripts as he pleased, matching the dialog to lip movements.
 Thus, an elephant quotes a poem by Emily Dickinson and a gadget-heavy spy episode becomes a vehicle for "Sterling Bond", James Bond's hapless brother.
 In later scripts, puns abounded.
-In the last script, Chapin had Leo/Kimba (voiced by Caputo himself) explain the Kimba name mix-up.
+In the last script, Chapin had Leo/Kimba (voiced by Caputo himself) explain the Kimba name mix-up by claiming that "Kimba" was a word that meant "little coward".